emcrisostomo/fswatch/libfswatch/README.md

 README
 ======

-`libfsw` is a library that provides developers the functionality of `fsw`, the main `libfsw` frontend.
+`libfswatch` is a library that provides developers the functionality of `fswatch`, the main `libfswatch` frontend.
 The library provides both C and C++ bindings.

 The library is currently documented by its header files.